The hidden ingredients

 - To find out what ingredients are in the full range of period products check out our Ingredients Guide

-- To learn more about eco-friendly, health-friendly period products and access discount codes check out our FAQs page.
+- To learn more about eco-friendly, health-friendly period products, check out our Products Page, including our guide, video and FAQ’s.

 - To see what’s available in the major retailers online stores use our retailer guide.